Sydney University Liberal Club: John Howard Debating Cup

-Controversy
+Controversies

-In 2006 the Sydney Morning Herald reported that the club had become more conservative after a former member of the club proposed a resolution to reintroduce the death penalty for "heinous crimes", and to strip non-Christians of the Christmas and Easter holidays.
+In 2006, the Sydney Morning Herald reported that the club had become more conservative after a former member of the club proposed a resolution to reintroduce the death penalty for "heinous crimes", and to strip non-Christians of the Christmas and Easter holidays.
 This prompted allegations of 'strong conservatism', and claims that it risked the Liberal Party's reputation as "a broad church", even though these motions failed to pass or to attract any significant support.

 In 2009, the club drew controversy in The Australian after a hostile takeover attempt by the "far-right" was quashed at an Annual General Meeting chaired by David Clarke MLC, and attended by Marie Ficarra MLC and Dominic Perrottet MP.
 An investigation by the Liberal Party ensued after allegations of threatening behaviour towards young members of the club; police were also called to the incident.

-In May 2011, this same "far-right" group again drew controversy in the Sydney Morning Herald after the Vice-President and Secretary noticed the addition of over 60 international students to the club membership list just hours before a scheduled Ordinary Meeting.
+In May 2011, this same "far-right" group again drew controversy in the Sydney Morning Herald after the Vice-president and Secretary noticed the addition of over 60 international students to the club membership list just hours before a scheduled Ordinary Meeting.
 The Ordinary Meeting was subsequently disbanded by security, and a scheduled Annual General Meeting was postponed until September by the University of Sydney Union (USU).
 The stacking was instigated by then club President Adrian Pryke after his defection to the hard-right.

 The club has also been a major contributor to the "Make Education Fair" campaign, headed by the Young Liberals.
 This campaign was created with the stated purpose of exposing and reducing political bias throughout all levels of education.
 A Senate enquiry conducted to examine this potential bias saw many club members provide evidence.